 - Cacti that are spiny

-It’s also important to note that some plants can be more poisonous for dogs than others – for example, daffodil and crocus flowers can be harmful, but their bulbs are more dangerous to your dog – bulbs are more concentrated than leaves or flowers so can be more harmful, and can be more tempting to eat if left lying around.
-Other bulbs, like onions and garlic, can also be toxic.
-You should take your dog straight to the vet if you think they’ve eaten any of these bulbs.
+It really depends on the plant, and what part of the plant gets eaten.
+Some plant bits are more poisonous for dogs than others – for example, daffodil and crocus flowers can be harmful, but their bulbs are far more dangerous.
+This is because bulbs are more concentrated than leaves or flowers, plus their shape also makes them more tempting to eat if left lying around.
+This especially applies to onions and garlic bulbs and you should take your dog straight to the vet if you think they’ve eaten any of these.

 Related blog: What foods are harmful to dogs?

-What symptoms might indicate my dog has eaten a poisonous plant?
+What happens if my dog has eaten a poisonous plant?

 - Shivering or shaking

 What should I do if my dog eats a plant?

 If they’ve simply munched on a few leaves that will make them sick (we’ve all seen dogs eat grass occasionally) a little TLC is probably all that’s needed.

 But at the same time we don’t expect you to be a horticultural expert and identify every plant or how much of one has been eaten by your dog.
 If you’re in any doubt about whether they’ve ingested part of a dangerous plant, you should visit your vet as soon as possible. .